RobPavey/wikitree-sourcer/docs/contributors/setup_guide.md

-# Setup guide for contributors to WikiTreeSourcer
+# Setup guide for contributors to the wikitree-sourcer project

 ## Initial setup